 Despite all their benefits, guards, harnesses, and other safety devices are only the last line of defense against fall hazards.
-To lower fall protection failure risks, you need additional control measures in place.
+To lower risks of fall protection failure, you need additional control measures in place.
 Implementing a preventative strategy, after all, is the best way to reduce incident rates and protect workers.

 Types of fall protection measures

 Falls from heights can happen in a variety of different environments.
-So, it’s important to pick the protection measures that best suit your processes and worksite.
-Here are the top three types of protection measures companies use to anticipate falls.
+So, it’s important to pick the protection measures that best suit your processes and worksite to avoid any potential failures in fall protection.

 Personal fall arrest systems (PFAS)